jadecobra/python_tdd_exercises/source/make_tdd/make_tdd_automatically_w_variables.rst

 * :ref:`I know how to write programs that make decisions<truth table>`.
 * :ref:`I know how to make a Python Test Driven Development environment automatically with variables<how to make a Python Test Driven Development environment automatically with variables>`.

-:ref:`Would you like to test making a person with Exceptions?<how to test if an Exception is raised>`
+:ref:`Would you like to test making a person with Exceptions?<how to test that an Exception is raised>`

 ----